FOSSIL FUEL TREATY THEORY OF CHANGE

 The Fossil Fuel Treaty’s Theory of Change focuses on a coherent push on four connected levers that together can compel governments to act at the pace and scale the challenge demands.

-There are now more than 135 subnational and local governments, close to 100 parliamentarians, 101 Nobel Laureates, more than 4,000 civil society organizations representing a broad range of sectors from around the globe and a million plus individuals calling for governments to negotiate a Fossil Fuel Treaty.
+• There are now more than 145 subnational and local governments, close to 100 parliamentarians, 101 Nobel Laureates, more than 4,000 civil society organizations representing a broad range of sectors from around the globe and over a million individuals calling for governments to negotiate a Fossil Fuel Treaty.

-Sensitize, pressure and enable governments and policy makersto take strong multilateral action to constrain the supply of fossil fuels.
-Without a shared commitment, countries are not compelled and will race to the last barrel while other countries in the Global South are locked into fossil fuel without financial support.
+• Put pressure on and enable governments and policy makers to take strong multilateral action to limit the supply of fossil fuels.
+Without a shared commitment, countries are not compelled to phase down supply.
+Countries in the Global South are locked into fossil fuel without financial support.

 There are 18 nation states participating in diplomatic dialogues regarding the terms for a Fossil Fuel Treaty with 10 countries participating as observers at official meetings.
-These first mover countries are setting new norms and terms of the debate and calling on other governments to be part of multilateral negotiations.
+These first mover countries are setting new norms and terms of the debate.
+They are also calling on other governments to be part of the negotiations.

-Strengthen global governance by convening, supporting and promoting diplomates, policy makers and researchers to develop and elevate concrete and equity-centred frameworks for a wind down of production.
+• Strengthen global governance by convening, supporting and promoting diplomates, policy makers and researchers to develop a framework.
+This framework will be equity-centred and work towards a wind down of fossil fuel production.
 The 18 first mover countries are now well positioned to lead the conversation and set new mechanisms for accountability and pathways to a just transition where no country or community is left behind.
-They are working collectively to establish the foundation for negotiating the terms of a Fossil Fuel Treaty via a series of diplomatic conferences and to compel other nations to join them.
+These countries are working collectively to establish the foundation for negotiating the terms of a Fossil Fuel Treaty.
+This is done via a series of diplomatic conferences.

-Leverage knowledge and innovation generated by the Fossil Fuel Treaty such as debt relief to keep carbon in the ground, to call for action using momentum from the campaign to shift social norms and create political space for decision makers to make change at home.
-These efforts now have examples of countries that have endorsed the treaty and are starting to shift domestic policy as a result.
+• Leverage knowledge and innovation generated by the Fossil Fuel Treaty.
+This includes research on debt relief to keep carbon in the ground, calls for action using momentum from the campaign to shift social norms, and creating a political space for decision makers to make change in their home countries.

 The simple, yet compelling narrative of a Fossil Fuel Treaty allows for movement building across the social norms, equity centred framework and multilateral governance levers of change.
 It is a common call to action that enables civil society, government, Indigenous, frontline, science, health and other leaders to join together to overcome the entrenched influence of the fossil fuel industry.